tientq64/userscripts/scripts/Auto-Skip-YouTube-Ads/README.md

 ## 📑 Changelog

+### 7.1.0 - 2025-02-23

+-   Experiment.
+-   Fixed the issue where the chapters was not displayed on the right side of the video.

 ### 7.0.0 - 2025-02-15

 -   Version 6 had many bug reports, reverting to the previous version 5 ([#6], [#279168]).